Danish krone: Banknotes

 Most Danish banknotes (with a few exceptions) issued after 1945 are valid as payment.
-Banknotes have since 1945 been issued with the values: 5 kroner, 10 kroner, 20 kroner, 50 kroner, 100 kroner, 200 kroner, 500 kroner & 1000 kroner.
+Banknotes have since 1945 been issued with the values: 5 kroner, 10 kroner, 20 kroner, 50 kroner, 100 kroner, 200 kroner, 500 kroner, and 1000 kroner.

+On 30 November 2023, it was announced that all banknotes issued before 2009 will no longer be legal tender as of 31 May 2025.
+The 1000-kroner banknote will also be phased out on the same date.
+Phased out banknotes will continue to be accepted by Danmarks Nationalbank until 31 May 2026.

+1944 series

+The 1944 series, known as the substitution series, was developed in secret in 1943−1944 and designed by Danish painter Gerhard Heilmann.

-Portrait and landscape series
+1952 series

-The Portrait and landscape series was issued from 1952 to 1964.
+The 1952 series featured portraits and landscapes, and was issued from 1952 to 1964.
 It was replaced in 1972.
+Featuring famous Danes on the obverse and Danish landscapes on the reverse, the banknotes were designed by Gunnar Biilmann Petersen, Gunnar Andersen, and Ib Andersen.

-Jens Juel series
+1972 series

-The Jens Juel series was issued from 1975 to 1980.
+The 1972 series featured portraits and animals, and was issued from 1975 to 1980.
 It was replaced in 1997.
-Every note had a painting made by Jens Juel on the obverse side.
+Every note had a portrait based on a painting by Jens Juel on the obverse side.
+The reverse featured animals designed by Ib Andersen and Gunnar Andersen.

 1997 series

-The 1997 series was issued from 1997 to 1999.
+The 1997 series features portraits and church art, and was issued from 1997 to 1999.
 It was replaced in 2009.
+Illustrated by Johan Alkjær, the banknotes featured portraits of Danish artists and scientists on the obverse while the reverse had motifs of cultural and religious art.

-Bridge series
+2009 series

-The process of designing the 'Bridge' banknotes was initiated in 2006 by the Danish National Bank.
+The process of designing the 'Bridge' banknotes was initiated in 2006 by Danmarks Nationalbank.
 The theme of the new banknotes is Danish bridges and the surrounding landscapes, or details from these landscapes.
 Danish artist Karin Birgitte Lund has chosen to interpret this theme in two ways: bridges as links between various parts of Denmark and as links between the past and the present.
 The present is represented by the bridges, the past by five distinctive prehistoric objects found near the bridges.
 Among the new security features is a window thread ("Motion") with a moving wave pattern.
 Another feature is a new, sophisticated hologram that reflects light in different colors.
 The new banknotes also have the traditional security features such as the watermark and the hidden security thread.

-Nicknames

-Within context, some of the banknotes have figurative meanings with the 100-krone note sometimes referred to as a hund (dog) shortening the word hundrede (a hundred).
-The 500-krone note can be referred to as a plovmand (ploughman) because previous circulations of the note featured a picture of a man with a plough and the 1000-krone note, too, can be referred to as a tudse (toad) taken from a wordplay on the word tusinde meaning a thousand.
-The 1000-krone note may also be referred to as an egern (squirrel) because the 1972 series version of the note featured a squirrel.
+Starting in 2020, Danmarks Nationalbank released a new version of the 500-kroner banknote with updated security features, the first in the 2009A series.
+Updated versions of the 50-, 100-, and 200-kroner banknotes are scheduled to enter circulation in 2024–2025.